seattlerb/zenhacks/README.txt

 ** DESCRIPTION:

+A cornucopia of hackery.
+Toys, Tricks and Tools that have spawned out of my other projects (RubyInline, ParseTree, Ruby2C, etc) but don't exactly fit there.
+This includes ZenDebugger, ZenProfiler, ZenOptimizer, ruby2ruby, and more.

 ZenHacks is a semi-random collection of libs and scripts that just don't belong in a package of their own.
 Many, if not most, have dependencies on other packages and use, abuse, or extend them in